jstachio/kiwi/readme.md

 user.name=kenny
 ```

-## Kiwi is not and does not want to be `System.getProperty` replacement

-In fact Kiwi rather just fill `System.getProperties` from loaded resources so that
-you do not have to use another library

 Most configuration frameworks are focused on *"binding"*, dependency injection, or ergonomics on a
 `Map<String,String>`.

 Kiwi is much lower level than those libraries and because of its zero dependency and no logging architecture
 it can be used very early to provide those other early init libraries with a `Map<String,String>`.

+## Kiwi is not and does not want to be `System.getProperty` replacement

+In fact Kiwi rather just fill `System.getProperties` from loaded resources so that
+you do not have to use another library for configuration lookup.
+That is for retrieval
+`System.getProperties` is often good enough (what it is lacking is loading as
+the only way to add values is with `-D` JVM parameters.)

 ## Kiwi is/has:

+* Close to zero opinions - it does not assume you want to load `app.properties` first.
 * Zero dependencies
 * Zero reflection
 * Zero auto loading - you pick that